department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/messaging-error-messages.md

 | **Actions (single button)** | The user must take an action to proceed with the task indicated by the message | Enticing to help prompt user to take action, while being clear about the action needed | Get user to take a specific action | **Still want to apply for VA health care benefits?** <br/> You started an application for health care benefits on [DATE], but you didn't submit it.
 You can open the application and finish applying at any time. <br/> [button] Open your application |
 | **Actions (binary button)** | The user must choose between two actions to proceed with a task, or to confirm an important action. | Clear and direct about how each of the choices will impact the user | Help user make an informed choice of action to take | **Are you sure you want to start this application over?** <br/> If you start over, you'll lose all the information you've filled in so far. <br/> [button 1] Start over [button 2] Continue your application |

-<h3 id="categories">Messaging categories</h3>
+### Messaging categories

-The [Messaging Dictionary](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Platform/Design%20System/Guidelines/Error%20handling/Dictionary.md) can help offer specific messages to use and/or examples to inform new message creation.
+The [Messaging Dictionary](/content-style-guide/messaging-dictionary) can help offer specific messages to use and/or examples to inform new message creation.
 We’ll continue expanding the dictionary, so check back often for new messages.

 | Error state | When to use | Link to dictionary of messages |
 | ----- | ----- | ----- |